-Students may, upon consultation with an adviser and successful completion of the GMAT test, have the option of taking up to nine credits in the MBA program in the Sellinger School of Business and Management.
+Students may, upon consultation with an adviser, have the option of taking up to nine credits in the MBA program in the Sellinger School of Business and Management.
 For additional information, contact the MES program director, 410-617-2260 or the MBA Office, 410-617-5067.

 EG 600 Introduction to Digital Design (3.00 cr.)
 Covers basic concepts of digital logic including logic gates, flip flops, registers and counters.
 Discusses elements of design including Karnaugh maps and sequential theory.
 Also discusses integrated circuits of various logic families.
 Applications include fundamental design of a digital computer.

 EG 601 Introduction to Microprocessors (3.00 cr.)
 Prerequisite: EG 600.
 Corequisite: EG 691.
 A glimpse of different microcomputer systems.
 Compares assembly language techniques for different microprocessors.
 Discusses peripheral devices.
 Covers memory design, I/O design, interrupts, programming.